How to Change Taskbar Position to Top or Side in Windows 11

 What’s Still Being Worked On?

-Even though you can move the Windows 11 taskbar position, some features might not work perfectly yet.
-The auto-hide feature, which makes the taskbar disappear until you need it, and how the taskbar behaves on tablets, may have issues when the taskbar isn’t at the bottom.
+While you can move the Windows 11 taskbar position, some features might not work perfectly when it’s not at the bottom.
+The auto-hide feature, which makes the taskbar disappear, and its behavior in Tablet Mode, might still have issues.

 - Auto-hide and Tablet Mode: The feature that hides the taskbar automatically, and how the taskbar works on tablets, might not work perfectly yet when the taskbar is moved from the bottom.